natvm/vv.net/README.md

 # vv - Avoid Computer Eye Strain

-Simple message every 10 minutes to remember your body must be stop to work with computer.
+Simple message every 10 minutes to remember your body must be stop to work with computers.

 # Installation